 Note that recent weather files like Integrated Surface Hourly Data (ISHD) and Forecast Systems Laboratory (FSL) are based on UTC time, not local time.
 AERMET produces the weather files in local time if the time difference is given.
 This means that January 1st in local time corresponds to e.g. the January 1st 5th hour in UTM for the US East Coast.
 EDMS weather data processing will drop the local-UTC time hour differences (the beginning and the end of the weather files).
 That is, the SFC, PFL, and MET weather files are missing the last day weather data for the amount of the local-UTC difference for east meridian location.
 AEDT keeps the same method for compatibility with EDMS.
 If the user wants to get all hours of data from raw weather, AERMET must be used with the time appropriate for local-UTC time differences.
 That is, in order to get the local weather data files, the user must give AERMET, for example, UTC January 1st to January 1st of the next year due to the fact that AERMET INP cannot take hour.
-This will produce the local time weather date from December 31st of 19th hour to January 1st of 19th hour of the next year.
-The user edits out the beginning and the end to make the weather file for January 1st 1st hour to December31st of 24th hour.
+This will produce the local time weather data from December 31st of 19th hour to January 1st of 19th hour of the next year.
+The user edits out the beginning and the end to make the weather file for January 1st first hour to December31st 24th hour.
 Note that AERMET uses the convention of a day is from the 1st to the 24th hour, not 0th hour to 23rd hour.
-Atmospheric stability is a measure of turbulence or vertical movement of air or a measure of the ability of the atmosphere to dilute and mix air.
-Several factors determine the atmospheric stability; these include temperature, wind speed, cloud cover and solar radiation.
-AERMET uses both the surface and upper-air weather observations to calculate the stability of the atmosphere for each hour.
-Usually, stable conditions occur at night with a clear sky and low wind speeds.
-The opposite is true for unstable atmospheric conditions.
-These usually occur during the day with cloudy skies and high wind speeds.